Table of Contents

 Damage from droppings and moisture does not appear immediately.
 It builds slowly, increasing long-term capital expense.

-Structural Protection Requires Consistent Prevention
+Long-Term Parking Structure Protection Requires Prevention

 Bird activity in parking structures contributes to ongoing structural issues by accelerating corrosion, weakening coatings, blocking drainage, and increasing inspection demands.
 Cleaning alone does not stop the cycle.
 Preventing repeat occupation is the only way to stabilize long-term structural health.